NELCSU/PSCleaner/README.md

 ## Development

-Once you have copied the project, [npm-check](https://www.npmjs.com/package/npm-check) is a useful tool to check all the project dependencies are installed and up-to-date.
+Once you have copied the project, [npm-check](https://www.npmjs.com/package/npm-check) is a useful tool to check all the project dependencies are installed'), ('up-to-date.

-After doing that, run *npm run update-all* to ensure both Electron and SQLite are fitted to your system.
-You may require the Python runtime (required by sqlite3) and C++ build tools to be installed.
+After doing that, run *npm run update-all* to ensure both Electron'), ('SQLite are fitted to your system.
+You may require the Python runtime (required by sqlite3)'), ('C++ build tools to be installed.
 The console messages do a good job of prompting you for what might be required for your system.

 Once updated, run *npm run build* to start the Typescript compiler.
 Lastly run the program in debug mode by pressing **F5**.